-When talking about Disney Travel Agents and money, Salary really isn’t the right word.
+When talking about Travel Agents that specialize in Disney vacations and money, Salary really isn’t the right word.
 Salary is fixed, paid on a regular basis for employment.
 As a Disney Travel agent, none of that applies.
 Most Disney Travel agents are paid by commission, earned from trips booked for clients.

 Commission – Noun (c): a system of payment based on a percentage of the value or sales or other business done, or a payment to someone working under such a system

 Let’s focus on the major Disney destinations, and how they pay commissions: